heapwolf/EventVat/README.md

 # Synopsis

-A **Vat** is a tank or tub used to hold liquid.
-EventVat deals in volatile data so it's contents could be considered liquid like.

 EventVat is a in-process key/value store with an API inspired by Redis.
-It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`.
 It's event based, which means that when API calls are made or key/value pairs expire, events will be raised for which a callback can be provided.
+It supports 5 data types, `strings`, `numbers`, `booleans`, `arrays` and `hashes`

 # Motivation